mcronberg/MCronberg.Sap.ConsoleInput/README.md

 Given that an application is started with

 ```
-[app.exe] shortname1 value1 shortname2 value2 ...
+[app.exe] -shortname1 value1 -shortname2 value2 ...

 like

-[app.exe] i 1 n test
+[app.exe] -i 1 -n test

-where i and n are shortnames and 1 and test are values.
+where -i and -n are shortnames and 1 and test are values.
 ```

 and all properties in the model are decorated with the ShortName-attribute you can bind with